Code-Decoders/xpress_drive/README.md

 1. Login/Register.
 2. Upload secured/encrypted files on IPFS by using a private key(only visible to you, making it super secure).
 3. Download/view files.
+4. Delete files.
-4. Toggle between list and grid view
+5. Toggle between list and grid view.

 ---